 But in retrospect, what’s really surprising about a decision like this?
 For one, the Grammys have never been about defining genre.
 Regardless of what you think, or how you feel about the subtleties of Mackelmore’s music, it’s been defined as hip hop.
 That just is what it is.
 Macklemore and Ryan Lewis are the first duo to ever have their first two singles reach the number one spot in the Hot 100.
 Macklemore is the first independent artist since 1994 to have their song go to number one.
 The song below is the last time that happened.

 Macklemore won those Grammys last night for a lot of the reasons you’ve already heard, but mainly because it’s a great narrative.
 People love a great story, and every organization wants to make great stories.
 The Grammys are no different.
 Plus, let’s be honest.
 With the folks who are voting on these awards, what did you expect?
 Steely Dan beat out Radiohead, Eminem and Beck for best album in 2001.
-What a fucked up year that was.
+What a messed up year that was.

 But since all this has gone down, one thing has become truly apparent.
 There is a sect of hip hop fans who couldn’t be more eager to distance themselves from Macklemore.
 There couldn’t possibly be any more of an effort from this group to make it apparent that Mackelmore is absolutely NOT a part of the hip hop culture.
 It’s more feverish and desperate than A-Rod trying to distance himself from his alleged steroid use.
 So panicked.
 So desperate.